+86-731-82246688

 Message

 SWCNT slurry is a high-conductivity, pre-dispersed formulation of single-walled carbon nanotubes.
-It provides fast, uniform dispersion in plastics, coatings and battery materials, enabling ultra-low loading, stable resistivity and clean processing in water, NMP or ethanol.
+It provides fast, uniform dispersion in plastics, coatings and battery materials, enabling ultra-low loading, stable resistivity and clean processing in water or NMP.

 Product Grades